Two Sample Testing in High Dimension via Maximum Mean Discrepancy: Maximum Mean Discrepancy and Its Properties

-In this paper, we aim to provide a unified treatment of ED and MMD, so we follow the approach in \cite{zhu2021interpoint} and mimic the definition of energy distance in \cite{szekely2013energy} and \cite{huang2017efficient} to give the definition of MMD$^2$ with a general kernel $k$.
+In this paper, we aim to provide a unified treatment of ED and MMD, so we follow the approach in \cite{zhu2021interpoint} and mimic the definition of energy distance in \cite{szekely2013energy} and \cite{huang2017efficient} to give the definition of { MMD} with a general kernel $k$.
+Though kernel is commonly used to measure similarity in the machine learning literature, we use kernel throughout this article to refer to a broader range of metrics of dissimilarities, which include both a semimetric of strong negative type on $\br^{p}$ (Definition 1 and Definition 28 of \cite{sejdinovic2013equivalence}) and a characteristic kernel multiplied by $-1$, as formally stated in Definition \ref{Def:kernel} below. { For notational simplicity, we shall use MMD (ED) instead of MMD$^2$ (ED$^2$) as in their original definitions (\ref{Equ:MMD}) and (\ref{Equ:ED}), and the same is done for dcov later.}